 Relief Pitcher- Kyle Farnsworth – TB: (19.3%) In his first inning of the season, Farnsworth struck out two while walking one and giving up a hit.
 He’ll be a huge addition to the Rays ‘pen whether as a setup man or the eventual closer as expected when the season began.

-Tags: Alexi Amarista Alexi Casilla Andrelton Simmons Chris Carter Fantasy Baseball Additions Featured Henderson Alvarez Ike Davis J.D.
+Tags: Alexi Amarista Alexi Casilla Andrelton Simmons Chris Carter Fantasy Baseball Additions Henderson Alvarez Ike Davis J.D.
 Martinez Jon Jay Jose Lopez Kyle Farnsworth Michael Fiers Waiver Wire Yasmini Grandal